Storyville: Manipulating Your Readers

 What is the ideal romantic and erotic bedroom?
 Now what would make that same setting horrific?
 Use everything you’ve ever seen—in other books, movies, television shows.
 Remember what scared you, what turned you on, or made you feel safe and loved.
 Tap into it.
 This applies to your characters, too, of course.
 If you can put us in a place that you have built, then you are that much closer to making us do what you want.

 If the danger in your novel is a firefighter that shows up when there are tornadoes and steals kids (All the Beautiful Sinners by Stephen Graham Jones), then how do you keep that tension going?
 You tell us what he looks like, long black hair, perhaps distinguishing marks on his skin or face, the yellow helmet, the black boots.
-We need to see them everywhere now—at the county fair, on the man climbing up the telephone pole who looks a little bit off (is that the right uniform?), in the shadows, in the crowds, at crime scenes, and local schools.
+We need to see him constantly now—at the county fair, as the man climbing up the telephone pole who looks a little bit off (is that the right uniform?), in the shadows, in the crowds, at crime scenes, and local schools.
 He is magic, he is everywhere, he is more than a mortal man, perhaps.
-He is smart, and the plays tricks on you, phone calls (from that man on the telephone pole?) and clues, leading to explosions at a house, leaving other witnesses vulnerable, so now you rush back to them, but you are too late.
+He is smart, and plays tricks on you—phone calls (from that man on the telephone pole?), leaving cryptic clues behind, his actions leading to an explosion at a house, leaving other witnesses vulnerable, so now you rush back to them, but you are too late.

 SYMPATHY AND EMPATHY